Load New Commander (Y/N)?

 - Obvious Beta: The third game was released behind the developers' backs, with several ugly bugs still present.

 - Oddly Named Sequel 2: Electric Boogaloo/Sequel: The Original Title: Frontier: Elite II, whose sequel dropped "elite" completely and was named Frontier: First Encounters.
-And then there's the upcoming Elite: Dangerous.
+And then there's Elite: Dangerous.

 - Old-School Dogfight: In the first game, particularly